yougotwill/dotfiles/README.md

 5. Run `brew bundle`.
 This will install all the cli and application stuff.
 6. Grab a coffee or go for that run you keep procrastinating because this might take a while.
-7. Once that is all done run the following `pip install -r requirements.txt`.
+7. Once that is all done run the following `pipx-import`.
 8. To install the global npm packages install node and run `npx backup-global file`.
 8. That's it you should be finished!🎉